rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/527_build-recipe.md

 If you are creating a build with *Docker* recipe and the Dockerfile contains a reference to a private image, then you must specify a docker Secret.
 The platform will use the docker secret to fetch the private image while building the Dockerfile.
 If you have not created any secret for the repository, [create a secret](/how-to-guides/account-management/setup-private-git-access/).
 {{% /notice %}}

-In the **Builds** section to add a new build, add the Build name and provide the URL address of git repository.
+In the **Development>Builds** section to add a new build, add the Build name and provide the URL address of git repository.
 Suppose you want to add the address of a git repositorysay https://github.com/rapyuta-robotics/io_tutorials, where ***io_tutorials*** is the project folder that contains the source code on the master branch and is hosted on GitHub.